Dell Inspiron 1525: Upgrade

-The Inspiron 1525 can be upgraded to Windows 10 32-bit or 64-bit but has no compatibility with Windows 11 due to lack of TPM 2.0 support, however it can be unofficially installed, but the low processing power of the machine won't make it ideal to do so.
+The Dell Inspiron 1525 can be upgraded to Windows 10 32-bit or 64-bit but has no compatibility with Windows 11 due to lack of TPM 2.0 support.

-A fresh installation of Windows 10 64-bit already provides all required drivers for this laptop, including the webcam, SD card reader, WiFi adapter, DVD/CDRW Combo drive, Intel GM965 chipset, on-board Intel graphics and multimedia keys.
-There are however onboard devices that require addition drivers :
+A fresh installation of Windows 10 64-bit already provides all required drivers for this laptop, including the webcam, SD card reader, Wi-Fi adapter, DVD/CDRW Combo drive, Intel GM965 chipset, on-board Intel graphics and multimedia keys.
+However, there are onboard devices that require additional drivers: